TaDuAs/Flow/Collections/Collections Readme.txt

 lists.Pipeline < lists.IObservable
 Summary: This class is a pipeline which operates a process defined by the list of contained lists.PipelineTask

+lists.Dictionary < list.IDictionary
+Summary: This is a simple dictionary class